jktzk/r_mlr_study/README.md

-#The main goal of this case study is to serve as coding exercise of mathematical and statistical knowledge.
+#The main goal of this case study is to serve as a coding exercise of mathematical and statistical knowledge.
 A formal report of results was not conducted.
 #No R packages or any functions beyond base R's scope were utilized.
 #Several of R's existing functions may have been rewritten